NATO Multinational Battlegroups / About / Present Structure

 Framework nation: Germany

-Contributing nations: Belgium, Czechia, Luxembourg, the Netherlands, Norway and the United States
+Contributing nations: Belgium, Czechia, Luxembourg, the Netherlands and Norway

 Host nation: Poland